iterative/dvc.org/content/docs/command-reference/exp/run.md

 <admon icon="book">

-See the [Running Experiments] guide for more details on all these features.
+See the [Running Experiments] guide for more details on these features and more.

 </admon>